Infineon/optiga-trust-m-explorer/README.md

 ## Setup environment

-This tool was tested on a Raspberry Pi 3 Model B+/ 4 Model B with Raspbian Linux release version 11 (Bullseye) and kernel version 5.15.32-v7l+ using an Infineon S2GO SECURITY OPTIGA™ Trust M attached to the Raspberry Pi board.
+This tool was tested on a Raspberry Pi  4 Model B with Raspbian Linux release version 12 (Bookworm) and kernel version 6.6.31+rpt-rpi-v8 using an Infineon S2GO SECURITY OPTIGA™ Trust M attached to the Raspberry Pi board.

 The following software is required for the OPTIGA™ Trust M:
 - python-wxtools